vdemeester/blog/content/posts/2018-09-18-gotest-tools-icmd.md

 ```

 The package `icmd` is there to ease your pain (as usual 😉) — we used _the name `icmd`_
-instead of `cmd` because it's a pretty common identifier used in Go source code, thus
+instead of `cmd` because it's a pretty common identifier in Go source code, thus would be
-would be really easy to _shadow_ and have some really weird problems going on.
+really easy to _shadow_ — and have some really weird problems going on.

-The `icmd` workflow is the following:
+The usual `icmd` workflow is the following:

-1.  you describe the command you want to execute using : type `Cmd`, function `Command` and
+1. Describe the command you want to execute using : type `Cmd`, function `Command` and
-	`CmdOp` operators)
+	`CmdOp` operators.
-2.  you run it using : function `RunCmd` or `RunCommand` (that does 1. for you).
-You can
+2. Run it using : function `RunCmd` or `RunCommand` (that does 1. for you).
+You can also
-	also use `StartCmd` and `WaitOnCmd` if you want more control on the execution workflow.
+	use `StartCmd` and `WaitOnCmd` if you want more control on the execution workflow.
-3.  check the result using the `Assert` method attach to the type `Result` that the
+3. Check the result using the `Assert`, `Equal` or `Compare` methods attached to the
-	execution command return.
+	`Result` struct that the command execution return.

 ## Create and run a command {#create-and-run-a-command}

-Let's first dig how we create commands.
+Let's first dig how to create commands.
 In this part, the assumption here is that the
 command is successful, so we'll have `.Assert(t, icmd.Success)` for now — we'll learn more
 about `Assert` in the next section 👼.